Rush Limbaugh, The Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 And it isn't true.

-There there hasn't been any delay.
+There hasn't been any delay.

-The book was released yesterday on the scheduled day, and tens of thousands of them, hundreds of thousands of them went out yesterday.
+The book was released yesterday on the scheduled day, and tens of thousands of them, hundreds of thousands of them, went out yesterday.

-So we are working on that, trying to get to the bottom of why I I think it's volume related, tell you the truth.
+So we are working on that, trying to get to the bottom of why I think it's volume related, tell you the truth.

 I think a lot of places are just having trouble.